 Former Editor in Chief of the journal 'Bioscience Education' (on behalf of the Higher Education Academy) and consultant to the agrochemical sector.

-Formerly Associate Dean for Learning, Teaching, Assessment and Quality, after Acting Associate Dean for Student Experience.
+Previous roles have included Faculty Head of Education, Associate Dean for Learning, Teaching, Assessment and Quality and also Associate Dean for the Student Experience.
 Professional and curriculum development (includes the Professional Standards Framework and variety of educational research).
 PhD and postdoctoral supervision and examination.
 Student surveys and their development and interpretation.

 Former external for multiple programmes for the University of Central Lancashire and University of Cumbria.